Kathleen P. Cieri

 Katie later worked as research technician with Dr. CG Farmer at the University of Utah to determine the effects of exercise on air breathing in Indo-Pacific tarpon.
 While at the Farmer lab, she was also active in ScienceTouch, an outreach program that aims to help visually-impaired students understand science concepts.

 Katie joined the Fisheries and Conservation lab in 2017 and began working for the California Collaborative Fisheries Research Project.
-She is generally interested in the physiology, behavior, ecology, and management of fishes.
+She is also involved with the Benthic Observation Survey System (BOSS) project.
+For her thesis project, she is using video cameras to survey the fishes and habitats of Cap de Creus Natural Park, Girona, Spain.
 When she isn't working with fish, she enjoys beer brewing, hiking, knitting, swimming, SCUBA, and traveling.